 - The organization can move towards QR code when their barcode systems run out of capacity as the components which are used in QR code can exceed the limit of a maximum number of items as compared to a standard barcode.

-- QR code inventory management is more easy to handle and work with because the QR codes are typically easy to read through mobile phones and they don’t require the bulky hand-held scanners to read them.
+- QR code inventory management is easier to handle and work with because the QR codes are typically easy to read through mobile phones and they don’t require the bulky handheld scanners to read them.

 - The QR code is made to store up to 100 times more information than a conventional horizontal barcode.

-- Today most of the organizations are choosing QR codes standard barcodes as they can store URLs, geo coordinates and texts.
+- Today most organizations are choosing QR codes standard barcodes as they can store URLs, geo coordinates, and texts.

 - The QR codes are made to maintain the low-cost price as the organizations don’t find any need to purchase scanners to record inventory transactions efficiently.

-- The employees of warehouses and storage facility nowadays prefer to use smartphones for scanning QR codes as they are more convenient and easy to use.
+- The employees of warehouses and storage facilities nowadays prefer to use smartphones for scanning QR codes as they are more convenient and easy to use.